dsiebel/repository-template/README.md

-# just-bootstrap
+# repository-template

-Basic setup for projects using Justfiles
+Basic setup for repositories.